beta-tester/RPi-PXE-Server/README.md

 the scripts installs necessary packages to let your RPi act as a DHCP, TFTP, Samba, NFS, HTML, NTP, VBLADE, PXE server. and it will download LiveDVD ISOs you can boot your PXE client (Desktop PC) to.

-the script can easely be modified to add additional ISOs or update ISOs if updated ones are available.
+the script can easily be modified to add additional ISOs or update ISOs if updated ones are available.

 it also is able to act as server for NETWORK BOOTING for a Raspberry Pi 3 (see **note4**)